-With an incredible score by Roger Dumas, that lends a magical sound track to the story!
+With an incredible score by Roger Dumas, that lends a magical soundtrack to the story!

-Based on Gérard de Nerval’s novel, the film creates a hallucinatory world of monochromatic imagery, with noir like edges & shadows, Gothic & theatrically macabre masks and a gruesome narrative about a disembodied charmed left hand.
-Palau’s amiable little grinning devil is perhaps one of my favorite portrayals of Old Nick as he reveals himself to others as a mild mannered civil servant in a bowler hat, when he is actually on a duplicitous mission to abscond with the soul’s of desperate men.
+Based on Gérard de Nerval’s novel, the film creates a hallucinatory world of monochromatic imagery, with noir-like edges & shadows, Gothic & theatrically macabre masks, and a gruesome narrative about a disembodied charmed left hand.
+Palau’s amiable little grinning devil is perhaps one of my favorite portrayals of Old Nick as he reveals himself to others as a mild-mannered civil servant in a bowler hat when he is actually on a duplicitous mission to abscond with the souls of desperate men.

 It opens with a small village tavern filled with people who have been detained by an avalanche.
 These characters are comical and colorful as they all want to eat, and are suspicious of Roland, who we haven’t been introduced to yet.
-As they wait to be fed, a strange man dressed in black carrying a wrapped package under his left arm, his immovable hand gloved in stiff black leather storms into the tavern with a gust of secrets and urgency at this back.
-They immediately have mistrust of this man, as he is not amiable and does not wish to mix with them at all.
+As they wait to be fed, a strange man dressed in black carrying a wrapped package under his left arm, his immovable hand gloved in stiff black leather storms into the tavern with a gust of secrets and urgency at his back.
+They immediately mistrust this man, as he is not amiable and does not wish to mix with them at all.
 He acts as if he is being pursued by the devil himself.

 As it is a tradition at this tavern to be told unbelievable stories by Monsieur Notary.
 They plead with Roland Brissot to tell them what has brought him here.
 And so he begins to relate an incredible story…

 When Roland follows him up to his room, he shows him a small wooden box, inside the curious box is an animated severed left hand.
-Mélisse explains to Roland that he purchased the Talisman a while ago, but he fears going to hell, and wants to save his eternal soul, so he must pass this gift onto another man who is willing to buy it full knowing the contract.
+Mélisse explains to Roland that he purchased the Talisman a while ago, but he fears going to hell and wants to save his eternal soul, so he must pass this gift onto another man who is willing to buy it fully knowing the contract.
 Desiring to make Irène his own, and stop doing portraits of dogs.
 Roland agrees and pays the sous to the cook.
-At that moment, Mélisse’s left hand is severed and mysteriously wedded to Rolands left forearm, and he is now the new owner of the Talisman.
-Of course all his wishes come true and Irène comes back in total awe of her man.
+At that moment, Mélisse’s left hand is severed and mysteriously wedded to Roland’s left forearm, and he is now the new owner of the Talisman.
+Of course, all his wishes come true and Irène comes back in total awe of her man.
 He becomes a great renowned painter and has riches beyond his wildest dreams.
 But with all these cautionary fables there is a kink in the chain.
 A chain that I will get back to in a short while.

 A peculiar little man (Le petit homme– who is wonderfully enacted by Palau(Children of Paradise 1945, The Devil in the Flesh 1947, Le Corbeau 1943) is actually the devil himself who has been offering this deal for quite a while now and since it has been a year to the day that Roland made the wager of his immortal soul for the Talisman, he has come to collect.

-From the moment Roland obtains the Talisman, women flock to him, his dog runs away in fear, and Irène cannot resist him to the point that he no longer can stand her smothering love by the end.
+From the moment Roland obtains the Talisman, women flock to him, his dog runs away in fear, and Irène cannot resist him to the point that he no longer can stand for her smothering love by the end.